Michael112233/Michael112233.github.io/_pages/cv.md

 ======
 * Teaching Assistant(CSE312, CSE314) Feb 2024 - Jul 2024
   * The teaching assistant for the course on **Principles of Compilers** and **Compilers Construction Laboratory** at the School of Cyber Science and Technology, Sun Yat-sen University.
-  * my duty is to check students' homework and assist students' to accomplish the experiments, which trains my communication skills and the ability to express my thoughts.
+  * my duty is to check students' homework and assist students' to accomplish the experiments, which trains my communication skills and the ability to express my thoughts clearly.

 Area of Interests
 ======